 Politique de l’arbre et des boisés

-The Politique de l’arbre et des boisés offers intervention approaches to protect and enhance the value of the forest cover in order to rejuvenate initiatives for natural heritage improvement.
-It is aimed at municipalities, citizens, and development agents in the region.
-The policy has three primary intervention approaches:
+The Politique de l’arbre et des boisés proposes axes of intervention to protect and enhance the value of the forest cover in order to stimulate initiatives in terms of natural heritage enhancement.
+It is intended for municipalities, citizens and development agents in the region.
+The policy has three main axes of intervention:

-- Promote reforestation and the protection of trees and woodlands to respond to a variety of sustainable development needs;
+- Promote reforestation and the protection of trees and woodlands to meet various needs in terms of sustainable development;

 In Montérégie, many MRCs have been adopting logging regulations since 1998.
 Black ice and new trends towards liquid manure spreading in agricultural environments are factors that accelerate deforestation, as demonstrated by three studies completed since 2002 that covered the Monteregian territory.
 These assessments also apply to the MRC de Vaudreuil-Soulanges.
 Furthermore, in addition to the agricultural context, the MRC is facing accelerated development of its infrastructures and urbanization.
 The natural environments of the eastern portion of the territory, being in a high-development zone of the Montreal region, are more subject to this type of pressure.

 Plan de développement de la zone agricole

 The MRC de Vaudreuil-Soulanges created a Plan de développement de la zone agricole for the 23 municipalities in its territory.
-This planning tool begins by taking a snapshot of the agricultural situation in the territory, and then proposes concrete interventions that contribute to sustainable development, longevity, and standing of the MRC’s agricultural activities.
-The creation of the Plan de développement de la zone agricole allowed for a better understanding of the territory and its agricultural activities, as well as created a new dynamic between the stakeholders of the area, established a well-suited place for conversations about how to define a joint vision for agriculture, and determined the best ways to fully take advantage of the agricultural potential and undertake concrete measures.
+This planning tool begins by briefly assessing the agricultural situation in the territory, and then proposes concrete interventions that contribute to sustainable development, longevity, and the standing of the MRC’s agricultural activities.
+The creation of the Plan de développement de la zone agricole improves understanding of the territory and its agricultural activities, creates a new dynamic between the stakeholders of the area, establishes an appropriate place for conversations about how to define a joint vision for agriculture, and determines the best ways to fully take advantage of the agricultural potential and undertake concrete measures.